-This bill proposes to amend current statutes by adding a new section to the Arizona Revised Statutes that allows pharmacists to order and administer emergency medication for managing acute allergic reactions to medications administered at the pharmacy.
-Specifically, it requires pharmacists to notify the patient's primary care provider within 48 hours of administering such emergency medication and outlines the methods for identifying the primary care provider, including checking pharmacy records and requesting information from the patient or their guardian if they are a minor.
+The proposed bill would amend current statutes by adding a new section that allows pharmacists to order and administer emergency medication specifically for managing acute allergic reactions to medications administered at the pharmacy.
+This new provision requires pharmacists to notify the patient's primary care provider within 48 hours of administering the emergency medication and outlines the methods for identifying the provider, such as checking pharmacy records or requesting information from the patient or their guardian.

-Additionally, the bill clarifies that the administration of emergency medication by a pharmacist does not create a cause of action against the patient's primary care provider for any adverse reactions if the medication was administered without a prescription.
-It also defines "emergency medication" to include specific substances such as epinephrine and corticosteroids.
-Overall, these changes aim to enhance the role of pharmacists in emergency situations while ensuring proper communication with healthcare providers.
+Additionally, the bill specifies that the administration of emergency medication by a pharmacist does not create a cause of action against the patient's primary care provider for any adverse reactions if the medication was given without a prescription.
+The bill also defines "emergency medication" to include substances like epinephrine, corticosteroids, albuterol, oxygen, and antihistamines.
+Overall, these updates aim to enhance the role of pharmacists in emergency situations while ensuring proper communication with healthcare providers.

 House Engrossed Version: 32-1974.01